tasdikrahman/tasdikrahman.me/_posts/2017-06-28-Week-3-and-4-delving-deeper-GSoC-2017-oVirt.md

 ...
 ```

-The other thing to note in the above installation is the `answerfile` which was generated out of the insatallation process.
+The other thing to note in the above installation is the `answerfile` which was generated out of the installation process.

 ## Answerfile?

 Tools like `engine-setup`, `engine-cleanup` and `ovirt-engine-rename` which are based out on OTOPI(key value pair store of data and configuration), all generate something called as an answerfile upon completion of their (be it successful or erroneous).

 This file is placed under `/var/lib/ovirt-engine/setup/answers/` ending with a `*.conf`.

 <center><img src="/content/images/2017/06/state0-to-state1.jpg"></center>